Lawyers for UK's Prince Andrew hit back at U.S. authorities over Epstein inquiry

 Maxwell, whose whereabouts are currently unknown, has denied the allegations against her.

-Reporting by Michael Holden; Editing by Giles Elgood
+Reporting by Michael Holden; Editing by Giles Elgood and Jonathan Oatis